sonic-net/SONiC/doc/qos/dynamically-headroom-calculation.md

 To copy buffer tables from `CONFIG_DB` to `APPL_DB` effectively avoid the failure in the above scenario.

-#### Daemon starts with -c option
+#### Daemon starts

 When the daemon starts, it will:

+1. Test whether `DEVICE_METADATA|localhost.buffer_model` is `dynamic`.
-1. Test the command line options.
-If `-c` option is provided, the class for dynamically buffer calculation will be instantiated.
-Otherwise it should be the current solution of calculating headroom buffers, which is out of the scope of this design.
+   - If yes, starts the daemon with options `-a`, which means the class for dynamically buffer calculation will be instantiated.
+   - Otherwise it should be the current solution of calculating headroom buffers, which is out of the scope of this design.
 2. Load table `ASIC_TABLE`, `PERIPHERAL_TABLE` from json files fed by CLI options into internal data structures.
 3. Load table `LOSSLESS_TRAFFIC_PATTERN` from `CONFIG_DB` into internal data structures.
 4. Load table `CABLE_LENGTH` and `PORT` from `CONFIG_DB` into internal data structures.